Krusty the Clown: Creation

-Krusty's appearance and design is essentially that of Homer Simpson with clown makeup.
-Groening said that "The satirical conceit that I was going for at the time was that The Simpsons was about a kid who had no respect for his father, but worshipped a clown who looked exactly like his father", a theme which became less important as the show developed.
-One concept initially saw Krusty being revealed as Homer's secret identity but the idea was dropped for being too complex and because the writers were too busy developing the series.
-There are two instances of the one assuming the identity of the other.
-In a Butterfinger commercial depicting a contest for $50,000 to find out who stole Bart's Butterfinger, a captured Homer appears to be the culprit until Maggie pulls off a mask, revealing Krusty.
-In the episode "Homie the Clown", Homer goes to Clown College and dresses up as—and is confused with—Krusty.
+Krusty's appearance is essentially Homer Simpson's with clown makeup.
+Groening said that "The satirical conceit that I was going for at the time was that The Simpsons was about a kid who had no respect for his father, but worshipped a clown who looked exactly like his father", a theme that became less important as the show developed.
+An early concept would have revealed Krusty as Homer's secret identity, but Groening abandoned the idea.
+In the episode "Homie the Clown", Homer attends Clown College, dresses as Krusty, and is mistaken for him.

-The Krusty character was originally conceived as just a normal man wearing clown makeup, but David Silverman noted that "at some point, we decided he looked [like a clown] all the time".
-The producers had long discussions about whether or not Krusty would always remain in his clown makeup but eventually decided that it did not matter.
-The writers had tried showing Krusty's real face a few times in early episodes, but decided that it did not look right, although his real face was seen in "Krusty Gets Busted" and "Like Father, Like Clown".
-Later episodes made jokes about Krusty's face.
-In "Homer's Triple Bypass", Krusty reveals that his "grotesque appearance" is the result of multiple heart attacks.
-Homer remarks that he seems fine, and Krusty replies, "This ain't makeup."
-In "Bart the Fink", he abandons an idea to sail away with a new identity and swims towards shore, leaving a trail of yellow makeup in his wake and his natural white face underneath.
-On shore, he shakes off his black hair, revealing his natural green clown hair, and removes his normal-looking fake nose to reveal his natural red bulbous clown nose underneath.
+Krusty was originally conceived as an ordinary man wearing clown makeup, but David Silverman noted that "at some point, we decided he looked [like a clown] all the time".
+The producers debated whether Krusty should ever appear without his makeup but concluded that the distinction did not matter.
+Although "Krusty Gets Busted" and "Like Father, Like Clown" showed what appeared to be his real face, the writers decided that he did not look right without his clown features.
+Later episodes turned the ambiguity into a joke.
+In "Homer's Triple Bypass", Krusty attributes his "grotesque appearance" to multiple heart attacks and insists, "This ain't makeup."
+In "Bart the Fink", yellow makeup and black hair come off to reveal his natural white face and green hair, while removing his normal-looking fake nose exposes a naturally bulbous red one.